inf112-v21/BrentPizza/README.md

 - For the player to be able to watch the game being won, there has been installed a delay.
 This will not be a part of the final product, however it is here due to its information value.
 This enbales however the player enable the win condition several times before the applictions shuts down.
 - If the robot walks over the win flag in the middle of the programmed sequence he does not win when he should
+- At the moment you cannot win the game.
+This is due to the turn system taking a lot of time and effort to implement.
+This will be fixed in the next iteration